 For 20 years live music fans have flocked to the Corner Hotel in Melbourne’s inner-east suburb of Richmond.
 Get there early and head to the newly renovated rooftop bar where head chef Shannon Rice, has put together a new menu of shared plates such as whole smoked pork hock with apple and caraway slaw, pickles, mayo and mini milk buns.
 Then head to one of the biggest and best loved band rooms in the city.

 This Art Deco theatre located right on the beach in Melbourne's St Kilda started its life as a grand cinema in the 1920s.
 It switched to showing ballet and opera in the 1950s before it turned into a live music venue in the 1960s.
 With a capacity of nearly 3000, The Palais has seen some of the biggest acts in the world, from The Rolling Stones to The Beach Boys, and continues to draw a new generation of music lovers.
-After a program of renovations this much-loved venue will be reopen to fans in May 2017.

 The Tote Hotel